bg-l2norm/awesome-ai-agent-papers--/readme.md

 ## Why this list?

-The AI agent space exploded in 2023 and hasn't stopped.
+- The AI agent space exploded in 2023 and hasn't stopped.

-**This list only includes projects that moved the field forward**.
+- **This list only includes projects that moved the field forward**.

-Every entry was verified for active development status, genuine technical contribution, and community adoption.
-Chinese-origin projects are marked with 🇨🇳 — the Chinese AI ecosystem has produced some of the most impactful agent work and deserves first-class visibility.
+- Every entry was verified for active development status, genuine technical contribution, and community adoption.
+- Chinese-origin projects are marked with 🇨🇳 because their impactful work deserves first-class visibility.

 ---